chen-yuxuan/MTB/README.md

 # BERT_EM for Relation Classification
 Unofficial implementation of the first contribution (**BERT_EM**) from the "MTB"-paper: [Matching the Blanks: Distributional Similarity for Relation Learning](https://arxiv.org/abs/1906.03158).
+We evaluate this method as baseline in our paper *Why only Micro-$F_1$?
+Class Weighting of Measures for Relation Classification*.

 ![MTB feature extraction](./docs/MTB.png)